 The Filipino Community will celebrate Simbang Gabi Mass on …

 Tickets: $5/adults and $3 for youth and students.

 In addition to the traditional “cowboy” bean meal, chili will also be served.

 The Bean Feed Fundraiser is held on a game night which is designated “Alumni Night”.
 Wapato will host East Valley in a basketball game that evening.

-Started in 1957, when the Beean Feed was set up to raise funds for a student battling cancer.
+Started in 1957, when the Bean Feed was set up to raise funds for a student battling cancer.
 This tradition has continued each year since with proceeds going to help fight cancer.
-This year the monies raised will be donated to North Star Lodge Cancer Center in Yakima.
 The event benefits cancer research.